Nonprofit Fundraising Goals: SMART Goals and Hacks to Max Your Fundraising Strategies

 5. Social media marketing

 We know that you wish we'd say that social media isn't essential for your nonprofit or as a fundraising goal.
 (We wish it, too.)
-But this is 2024, and we've all got to face it: Social media marketing has become an essential tool for organizations looking to achieve their fundraising goals.
+But we've all got to face it: Social media marketing has become an essential tool for organizations looking to achieve their fundraising goals.

 It's not your fault, but there it is.
 Social media is relatively low cost, has the potential for high engagement, and ties neatly into storytelling, brand awareness, and fundraising event promotion.